-BIOL 520 Biology of Aging (3:3:0)
+BIOL 520 Biology of Aging (3)

 This course covers the biological aspects of aging.
 Theories of aging as well as the actual physiological changes that occur on the molecular, cellular, and systematic levels are discussed.
+Biology majors may not use this course to fulfill their Biology major requirements.
+This course is one of the required courses for students in Gerontology.

-BIOL 521 Introductory Mycology (3:2:3)
+BIOL 521 Introductory Mycology (3)